Seeing Citizens: Picturing American Women’s Fight for the Vote opens on March 23, 2020, and runs through October 3, 2020.

 In 1943, Massachusetts suffragist Maud Wood Park (Radcliffe College Class of 1898) donated her papers to Radcliffe.
 That Woman’s Rights Collection became the foundation of the Schlesinger Library.
 More than 75 years later, the Library continues to preserve essential women’s history documents and make them accessible to the public.

-Exhibition organized by Allison Lange, visiting curator at the Shclesinger Library and assistant professor of history at the Wentworth Institute of Technology, and the exhibition committee of the Schlesinger Library.
+Exhibition organized by Allison Lange, visiting curator at the Schlesinger Library and assistant professor of history at the Wentworth Institute of Technology, and the exhibition committee of the Schlesinger Library.

-Committee members: Amy Benson, librarian/archivist for digital projects; Tamar Gonen Brown, research librarian; Susan Earle, archivist; Rachel Guberman, digital humanist, the Long 19th Amendment Project; and Meg Rotzel, arts program manager
+Committee members: Amy Benson, librarian/archivist for digital projects; Tamar Gonen Brown, research librarian; Susan Earle, archivist; Rachel Guberman, digital humanist, the Long 19th Amendment Project; Amanda Hegarty, collections conservator; and Meg Rotzel, arts program manager